hax0kartik/wumiibo/Readme.md

 @3dbrew folks for the nicely documented nfc and amiibo pages.

 @Socram8888 for amiitool, reversing nfc, etc.

+@Luma3ds devs lots of code has been copied from rosalina

+thomas, Marcus777, k9999, Mr.Faq, MissingNerd and many others who helped testing wumiibo

 And surely many more people out there, whom I have forgotten to mention.